gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 While a seemingly simple change, it has profound implications for how you think about building websites.

-Take the simple example of creating a custom button.
+Take the example of creating a custom button.
 In the past you would create a CSS class (perhaps `.primary-button`) with your custom styles and then whenever you want to apply those styles e.g.